 What to Know Before Your First Ocrevus Infusion

-Starting a new medication of any kind – especially an ongoing biologic infusion – often brings fear and anxiety with its prescription.
+Starting a new medication of any kind – especially an ongoing biologic infusion treatment – often brings fear and anxiety with its prescription.
 Whether you’re new to Ocrevus or it’s been six months since your first infusion, we’ve provided tips to making infusion day a bit more manageable.

 What is Ocrevus?